Skip to contents

 family

 Character vector of plot names (ggmcmc plot types) or a single one.
-Use "auto" (or "all") to include all plots supported for the available number of chains/parameters.
+The default "traceplot" returns one diagnostic.
+Use "all" to include all plots supported for the available number of chains/parameters. "auto" is accepted as an alias for the default single diagnostic.
 Supported types:

 • "histogram": posterior histograms